Premium video tutorials

 Whether you are a team member or project manager, these tutorials will help you get the most out of Microsoft Project to manage your projects more efficiently.
 You can earn 19 PDUs or contact hours toward your Project Management education for certification with PMI.

-Videos are recorded in Microsoft Project 2013 for PC.
+Videos are recorded in Microsoft 365.

 If you would like to learn more about project management, try our Basics, Team Members, Business Professionals or Engineers courses.
 If you'd like to know everything - from beginner to advanced lessons, then Project Management for Experts is for you.
 And if you’re preparing for the PMP® Exam, look no further than PMP® Certification Training.